Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-When I was in my late tends and early 20's, I struggled with a lot with depression, anger, and hurt — in part because of the way I grew up.
+When I was in my late teens and early 20's, I struggled with a lot with depression, anger, and hurt—in part because of the way I grew up.
 My parents were emotionally abusive at times and administered painful “spankings.”
 I was told that I was stupid and unable to do anything right.
 My parents could also be distant at times.
 My emotional needs were neglected.

 During this time, I was studying the Bible and talking to Christian friends.
-I faced a difficult dilemma – how do I relate to my toxic parents in a Christian way and heal from the hurts they caused?
+I faced a dilemma—how do I relate to my toxic parents in a Christian way and heal from the hurts they caused?
 Here are the steps to healing I learned on my own recovery journey.

-How to Have a Healthy Relationship With Toxic Parents, When Possible
+How to Have a Healthy Relationship With Toxic Parents

 Yes, the Bible says we should honor our fathers and mothers (Exodus 20:12, Matthew 5:4, 19:19, Mark 7:10, Luke 18:20, Ephesians 6:1, Colossians 3:20) because it is the right thing to do and results in us having a good and a long life.
 It pleases God when we do.
 However, the Bible also tells fathers not to irritate and aggravate their children (Ephesians 6:4).

 God wants above all for us to prosper and be in good mental and physical health (3 John 1:2) because He loves us.
 Our bodies are temples of the Holy Spirit that should honor God (1 Corinthians 6:19-20).
-We need to give ourselves permission to protect ourselves from harmful parental behavior.
+We need to allow ourselves to take measures to protect us from harmful parental behavior.
 We should not feel guilty if we chose to avoid or to limit our contact with toxic parents to protect our mental health.

-Many people allow their parents’ harmful behavior define who they are.
-Adult children of toxic parents may identify themselves as ugly, stupid, naïve, lazy weak, and bad because those are the negative messages they heard growing up.
+Many people allow their parents’ harmful behavior to define who they are.
+Adult children of toxic parents may identify themselves as ugly, stupid, naïve, lazy weak, and bad because those definitions are the negative messages they heard growing up.
 For a long time, my parents, in part, defined who I was.
 I was a lesser human being who was dumb and could not do anything right.
-I was bad and rude, deserving constant physical punishment.
+I was bad, rude, and deserved constant physical punishment.

-I define toxicity as words and actions that do harm.
+I define toxicity as words and actions that do harm to us.
 I found the book Toxic Parents, Overcoming Their Hurtful Legacy and Reclaiming Your Life by Dr. Susan Forward helpful in defining and dealing with harmful parental behavior.

 Forgiveness may seem like a given.
 All Christians are supposed to forgive others, right?
 Unfortunately, forgiving is not an easy process and can take time.
 A painful childhood is not going to heal overnight.
 It is incredibly difficult to admit that the parents who were supposed to love, nurture, and protect us were unloving, mean, neglectful, drunk, high on drugs, abusive, or cruel, let alone forgive them.

 We should demand to be treated with respect, and should not feel guilty if we avoid parents who are critical, negative, or whinny.
-Another way we can protect ourselves is to not share our personal lives and keep any conversations at a superficial level.
+Another way we can protect ourselves is by not sharing our personal lives and keeping any conversations at a superficial level.
 That way, parents do not have ammunition to degrade us and put us down.

 Sometimes, boundaries are unspoken.
 As a young adult, I wanted to understand why my parents treated me the way they did.
 The more I probed, the more my mother would change the subject or shut me down and go into denial.
 My father was aloof, scary, hot-tempered and unapproachable.
 I had to accept that one boundary was not being able to talk about the past.